Professional Fighters League: Founding and WSOF acquisition

 The World Series of Fighting (WSOF) was formed in 2012, after signing a broadcast deal with the NBC Sports Network.
-Soon after WSOF's first event was announced, it would be confirmed that Bas Rutten and Michael Schiavello would serve as commentators.
+Soon after WSOF's first event was announced, it would be confirmed that Bas Rutten and Michael Schiavello would be commentators.

 Jazz Securo was the official voice and Ring Announcer of WSOF.

 The WSOF held over 35 events in multiple countries including the United States, Canada, Japan, China and the Philippines, and was best known for featuring fighters such as Justin Gaethje, Marlon Moraes and Lance Palmer.

 In 2017, MMAX Investment Partners, a group of McLean, Virginia investors, which included financier Russ Ramsey, Mark Leschly, businessman Ted Leonsis, Washington Nationals' owner Mark Lerner and future Virginia governor Glenn Youngkin, acquired the assets of the WSOF.
 It was announced that the WSOF would be restructured as the Professional Fighters League (PFL), with owner Davis as founder and with the inaugural season taking place in 2018.
 After the restructuring, WSOF CEO Carlos Silva and WSOF president and co-founder Ray Sefo joined PFL, with Silva as president of PFL and Sefo as president of fight operations.
 Sefo was previously an MMA fighter and a six-time Muay Thai world champion.
 In January 2018, former National Football League executive Peter Murray was appointed CEO of the league.
 That year, in its inaugural season as the PFL, the promotion introduced a league model, the first MMA promotion to do so.